jocoandonob/ImageToDrawing/README.md

 - Pillow
 - Requests

 All dependencies are automatically installed in the Docker container.

+## License
+This project is open source and available under the MIT License.